Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Concluding remarks

-{\it Concluding remarks.}--- In this Letter, we have successfully demonstrated the existence of DST-like changes in viscosity and kinetic temperature for moderately dense inertial suspensions composed of frictionless soft particles using the LF-DEM.
-The kinetic theory without consideration of hydrodynamic interaction effectively describes the discontinuous behaviors of both viscosity and kinetic temperature.
-Our results also reveal a new mechanism for DST caused by the ignited-quenched transition for frictionless soft particles.
+In this paper, we have successfully demonstrated the existence of DST-like behavior, characterized by abrupt changes in viscosity and kinetic temperature, in moderately dense inertial suspensions composed of frictionless soft particles using the LF-DEM.
+Our results show the discontinuous changes in both viscosity and kinetic temperature, which qualitatively agree with those by the kinetic theory without accounting for hydrodynamic interactions.
+Additionally, we have identified a novel mechanism for DST, driven by the E-CST transition in frictionless soft particles.

-It is difficult to observe the simultaneously large and discontinuous changes of $\eta^*$ and $\theta$ obtained in our model if the solvent is a liquid.
-Indeed, if the kinetic temperature in the ignited phase becomes $10^6$ times larger than that in the quenched phase, the liquid in the ignited phase might be evaporated because of the strong stirring effect of suspended particles, though our model does not include such effects.
-Even if we consider particles suspended in a gas, it might be difficult to avoid the melting of solid particles.
-Nevertheless, an indication of the existence of DST-like changes of $\eta^*$ and $\theta$ for frictionless soft particles, even among relatively dense suspensions, is important.
+While our model predicts significant and discontinuous changes in both viscosity and kinetic temperature, it is challenging to observe such behavior in liquid suspensions.
+For instance, the drastic increase in kinetic temperature in the ignited or exploded phase could potentially lead to the evaporation of the solvent due to the strong stirring effects of suspended particles, though our model does not include such effects.
+Furthermore, even in gas suspensions, particle melting could pose practical difficulties.
+Nevertheless, the indication of DST-like changes in viscosity and kinetic temperature for frictionless soft particles in moderately dense suspensions is a valuable insight and warrants further exploration in future studies.